Positioning Hydrogen 2025 Conference, Dubai,UAE: An international green hydrogen event.

 Themes Defining our Green Hydrogen Event

-• The global hydrogen potential and leadership: With the plunging cost of renewables, the potential for green hydrogen is enormous.
-To establish a hydrogen economy, representatives in policy, investment, energy, and industry must work together to take advantage of the opportunity and incorporate the global energy environment.
+• Global hydrogen potential and leadership: With the plunging cost of renewables, the potential for green hydrogen is enormous.
+To establish a hydrogen economy, representatives in policy, investment, energy, and industry must work together to take advantage of the opportunity that hydrogen brings to the global energy environment.

-• Net zero-emission objectives: Due to the constraints of electrification, sky rocketing oil price, is it the hydrogen is the future fuel?
-What are the objectives to achieve the hydrogen demand and what off-takers methods or subsidy assistance are required to boost demand?
+• Net zero-emission objectives: Due to the constraints of electrification, sky rocketing oil price, is hydrogen the future fuel that will enable net-zero targets?
+How can the required hydrogen demand be achieved and what off-taker methods or subsidy assistances are required to boost demand?
 Hear from industrial off takers in metallurgy, manufacturing, industrial applications, shipping, aerospace, and automobiles about their approach to the hydrogen economy and how it fits into their massive net zero objectives.

-• Projects and production: Like any other product, green and low-carbon hydrogen are priced competitively.
-Although worldwide electrolyzer capacity benchmarks have been established, how will companies ramp up production to achieve these targets and support net-zero goals?
+• Commercialisation:As with any other commodity, green and low-carbon hydrogen need to achieve prices that are competitive and economically sustainable.
+Although worldwide electrolyser capacity benchmarks may have been established, how will companies ramp up production to achieve these targets and support net-zero goals?
 Meet the leading innovators and leaders of gigantic initiatives aiming for $2 or less hydrogen and learn from them.

-• Infrastructure: Massive capital investments are required for hydrogen storage and mass transportation over land and sea.
-Gas pipeline leads have demonstrated that hydrogen blending with natural gas is fully viable, while hubs, port facilities, and clusters have cropped up around the world to highlight the benefits of hydrogen being consumed near where it is produced.
+• Infrastructure:: Massive capital investments are required to build up the value chain for facilities such as bulk hydrogen storage and mass transportation over land and sea.
+Much has already been achieved, for example, by using existing gas pipelines to store and transport hydrogen blended with natural gas.
+At the same time, hubs, port facilities and clusters have cropped up around the world to highlight the benefits of hydrogen being consumed near where it is produced.
 Learn about the foremost obstacles to establishing hydrogen-ready infrastructure and how to tackle them.

 • Funding for the hydrogen economy: The Energy transitions commission estimated that between now and 2050, $15 trillion would be needed to support hydrogen economy.
-Despite the current buzz surrounding green and blue hydrogen, only a few project financing deals have been completed.
-Learn how the hydrogen economy can take advantage of the current wave of green financing, as well as the off-take agreement models that will make projects marketable.
+Despite the current buzz surrounding green and blue hydrogen, the International Energy Agency has shown that less than 4% of planned projects have reached financial investment decision.
+Learn how more projects can be funded made more viable by taking advantage of the current wave of green financing, as well as new off-take agreement models.

 Positioning Hydrogen Testimonials